Mochitto/Markdown2Anki/Cards_type/src/style/modules/tab_group/README.md

 - Normalizing

 ## TODO:
-- Make labels shrink if overflowing, the same that happens in browsers
+- Make labels shrink if overflowing, the same that happens in browsers; probably just a matter of using flex properties